byte-me-team/evergreen/README.md

 - Set `NEXTAUTH_URL`/`NEXT_PUBLIC_APP_URL` to the public origin in production.
 - Run `npx prisma db push` (or migrations) against your production database before starting `next start`.

-## Our Motivation
-Evergreen exists so older adults don’t have to wait to be invited—they can confidently propose ideas, plan with family, and enjoy their city on their own terms.
-Accessible design, gentle AI guidance, and privacy-first data handling keep the focus on human connection during the golden years.